MaryamZi/ballerina-sync-samples/README.md

 - An update happens only if the last updated time (`lastUpdatedTime`) value of an entry (identified by the ID) in the database is not the same as the `LastUpdatedTime` of the entry from Salesforce.

+- Data is retrieved in chunks (pagination) and each chunk is processed and relevant updates are done in the database before moving on to the next chunk.
+If required, the maximum number of records per chunk (page) can be specified via the `sfMaxRecords` configurable variable.

 - You can optionally specify the update window in hours via the `updateWindowInHours` configurable variable, which if specified, will be incoporated into the Salesforce Object Query Language (SOQL) query to retrieve only the entries that were added/updated within the specified number of hours.

     E.g.,